jonathantumulak/gettweet/README.md

 git clone git@github.com:jonathantumulak/gettweet.git
 cd gettweet
 ```
-3. Create a .env file from the contents of env.example.
+3. Create a `.env` file from the contents of `env.example`.
 Replace the following keys with your own API Keys.
 Create a twitter app from [here](https://developer.twitter.com/en/apps).
-You can use the provided one if you dont have one.
+You can use the one provided in `env.example` if you dont have one.
 ```
 TWITTER_API_KEY=...
 TWITTER_API_SECRET_KEY=...